R3bzya/action-wrapper/README.md

 #### *throwIf(mixed $condition, Throwable $throwable = new RuntimeException, bool $strict = false): ActionWrapper|static*

-The `throwIf` method will throw the given exception when the action result will be equal to the given condition.
+The `throwIf` method will throw the given exception when the action result is equal to the given condition.

 ```
 $this->throwIf(true);